vivliostyle/vivliostyle.org/_posts/2022-05-29-Event-Report-and-Alpha-Announcement.md

 - [Vivliostyle Pub alpha release](https://vivliostyle-pub-develop.vercel.app/)

-Anyone with a PC version of the Chrome browser can use this service free of charge.
+Anyone with a Chrome browser (PC version) can use this service free of charge.
 Please also take a look at the User's Guide below, which outlines how to use the system.

 - [Vivliostyle Pub アルファ版ユーザガイド](https://vivliostyle.github.io/docs-vivliostyle-pub/#/) (Unfortunately, only the Japanese version is available so far.)